 As a trust we have engaged with staff, patients and service users in relation to our grading on the 18 outcomes detailed within the equality delivery system.

-The outcomes of these actions (EDS grading for patients and service users and EDS grading for workforce) have assisted us in agreeing, in partnership with staff, patients and service users, what our equality objectives should be over the forthcoming years.
+The outcomes of these actions (EDS grading) have assisted us in agreeing, in partnership with staff, patients and service users, what our equality objectives should be over the forthcoming years.

 The trust equality objectives are;